 Arcobacter is commonly associated with both humans and farm animals (Collado et al., 2008), the latter perhaps more relevant to this specific wastewater treatment plant because agriculture accounts for the largest use of water at around 70% of all water demand within the state of Arizona (ADWR, 2009).
 In addition, in Tucson, the wastewater treatment plant served both agricultural and municipal areas (PAG, 2006).
 Members of the phyla Bacteroidetes and Firmicutes, two of the most abundant bacteria in human gut, were also abundant in the sewage samples (Cho & Blaser, 2012; Jandhyala et al., 2015).
 Taken together, these data highlight the important role that sewage systems play as an arena where bacteria of human and animal origin interact, which could promote the exchange of genes between the two groups (Baquero, Martínez & Cantón, 2008; Gaze et al., 2013; Rizzo et al., 2013).
 After conducting genomic binning of the Arcobacter contigs utilizing various factors such as coverage depth, GC%, and tetranucleotide frequency (Albertsen et al., 2013), we were able to identify ∼80% of these contigs as belonging to A. cryaerophilus, an emerging human pathogen that is commonly associated with diseases such as bovine reproductive disorders, diarrhea and hemorrhagic colitis in cattle and sheep (Schroeder-Tucker et al., 1996; Ho, Lipman & Gaastra, 2006).

-Presence and expression of multiple ARGs in A. cryaerophilus
+Presence and expression of putative ARGs in A. cryaerophilus

 To better characterize A. cryaerophilus, we assembled a near-complete genome from the DNA-seq reads (Fig. 2).
 Based on the presence of 100 out of 106 single copy genes (Albertsen et al., 2013) with zero redundant copies, we estimate that the A. cryaerophilus genome is ∼95% complete and contains 2,419 ORFs (including partial genes at the ends of contigs) (Table S2).
-Among these ORFs, 115 (5% of ORFs) encode antibiotic resistance genes (ARGs) belonging to 25 categories as defined by the CARD database (Table S3) (McArthur et al., 2013).
-Macrolide resistance made up the majority of annotated ARGs (26, 23%,) (Table S3 ), with fluoroquinolones (18, 16%), aminocoumarin (17, 15%) and vancomycin (13, 11%) resistance genes being the next largest groups.
-Because gene expression is a good representation for functional gene activity, we analyzed the expression of A. cryaerophilus genes using RNA-seq and discovered that all 115 putative ARGs genes were being expressed (Fig. 3A; Data Set S1).
+Among these ORFs, 115 (5% of ORFs) encode putative antibiotic resistance genes (ARGs) belonging to 25 categories as defined by the CARD database (Tables S3 and S7) (McArthur et al., 2013).
+Macrolide resistance made up the majority of annotated ARGs (26, 23%,) (Table S3), with fluoroquinolones (18, 16%), aminocoumarin (17, 15%) and vancomycin (13, 11%) resistance genes being the next largest groups.
+Because gene expression is a good representation for functional gene activity, we analyzed the expression of A. cryaerophilus genes using RNA-seq and discovered that all 115 presumptive ARGs genes were expressed (Fig. 3A; Data Set S1).
 In comparison, Helicobacter pylori, a closely related Epsilonproteobacteria contain 59 ARGs (4% of genes); however, in both bacteria around 50% of ARGs consisted of efflux pumps (Paulsen, Sliwinski & Saier, 1998).
-It should be noted that although all ARGs were found to be expressed in A. cryaerophilus, the median level of expression of single copy genes (3,887 reads mapped) was found to be 10× higher than the median level of expression of ARGs (363 reads mapped), probably because higher expression of many ARGs requires strong induction.
+It should be noted that some of the candidate ARGs identified in this study are possibly genes with other functions but were detected because they have homology to known ARGs; additionally, although all ARGs were found to be expressed in A. cryaerophilus, the median level of expression of single copy genes (3,887 reads mapped) was found to be 10× higher than the median level of expression of ARGs (363 reads mapped), probably because higher expression of many ARGs requires strong induction.